 - A Living Will – This document is used to communicate your instructions if an accident or medical condition leaves you near death or in a persistent vegetative state.
 This includes what type of medical care want to receive, whether or not to attempt life-resuscitating or sustaining procedures and other medical matters.

-Estate Planning Goals for Millennials
+Learn About Estate Planning Goals for Millennials

 Whether you plan things by yourself or you decide to work with an estate planning attorney, you want to ensure that you are meeting the typical goals of preparing an estate for millennials.
 Here are some basic aspects that you may want to cover in your plan:

-Protecting Your Unmarried Partner
+How to Protect Your Unmarried Partner

 Recently, more and more millennials have either been delaying getting married or not marrying at all, which has some obvious impacts on planning an estate.
 However, these millennials may still be in committed long-term relationships and are looking to protect their partner after they pass away.
 Unfortunately, unmarried partners do not receive any medical or financial rights that come with marriage.